-Starting out life as a medieval pele tower, Hutton-in-the-Forest has been added to across the centuries to create a fascinating record of architectural and interior style from the 17th century to this day.
-The gardens consist of a Walled Garden from the 1730s, terraces with topiary, the Low Garden and a woodland walk with a 17th century dovecote.
+Starting out life as a medieval pele tower, Hutton-in-the-Forest has been added across the centuries to create a fascinating record of architectural and interior style from the 17th century to this day.
+The gardens consist of a Walled Garden from the 1730s, terraces with topiary, the Low Garden and a woodland walk with a 17th-century dovecote.

-Home to Lord and Lady Inglewood, the house hosts a number of events through the year including Potfest in the Park, and has a tearoom serving light lunches and teas.
+Home to Lord and Lady Inglewood, the house hosts a number of events throughout the year including Potfest in the Park and has a tearoom serving light lunches and teas.

 The home of the Hasell-McCosh family, Dalemain began life as a pele tower in the 1100s.
 It was added to in later centuries, and now stands as a mixture of Medieval, Tudor and early Georgian architecture.

 As well as exploring the house, you can take a walk around the five acres of gardens, which include the Rose Walk, Tudor Knot Garden, ancient apple trees, Wild Garden and stumpery - see if you can spot the grass covered sleeping giant too!
 Dalemain near Penrith is host to The World's Original Marmalade Awards, an annual event that takes place in March, with the award-winning marmalades available to buy from the house's Mediaeval Hall Tearoom.

 View our delightful cottages in the Ullswater area.